Guide authored by PCOS supplement provider, Fertility Family.

 Can PCOS cause hot flushes and night sweats?

-Hot flushes and night sweats are a common symptom of the menopause and may be increased if you have PCOS.
+Hot flushes and night sweats are a common symptom of the perimenopause and may be increased if you have PCOS.
 In order to prevent getting too hot:

 - Always dress in layers, whatever the time of year, so that you can easily cool yourself down by removing just one